NeuroSkyWuxi/StreamSDKforOSX/README.md

 # StreamSDKforOSX
-It's the stream sdk for mac by BT with EEG and ECG.
+It's the stream sdk for OSX to connect to MindWave Mobile by BT with EEG and ECG.